-Second academic concentrations proposed by departments must be approved by UCC or GSC before they can be printed in the Bulletins or be offered to students.
-Interdisciplinary second academic concentrations should be developed with participation of faculty from the departments involved and show approval by the Teacher's Academy (if applicable).
+Second academic concentrations proposed by departments must be approved by UCC before they can be printed in the Bulletins or be offered to students.
+Interdisciplinary second academic concentrations should be developed with participation of faculty from the departments involved and show approval by the Teachers Academy (if applicable).

 A minor is a formalized curricular sequence taken by a student outside his/her major area of study and consisting of a minimum of 15 hours of study.
-Minors must be approved by UCC before they can be printed in the Bulletin or be offered to students.
+Minors must be approved by UCC or GSC before they can be printed in the Bulletin or be offered to students.
+NOTE: At the graduate level, only doctoral minors are offered with official codes.

-A. Conc centration/SAC Title:
+А. Concentration/SAC Title:

 or

-Mino or Title:
+Minor Title:

-В. Appl licable Major:
+B. Applicable Major:

-C. Depa artment:
+C. Department:

-item h ere to owing information must be included in all proposals.
-Please examine the proposal and conditions of indicate that it is included.
+D. The following information must be included in all proposals.
+Please examine the proposal and check each item here to indicate that it is included.
 Each item should be numbered and in correct order.
-One constituted with each proposal when it is submitted.
+One copy of this form must be included with each proposal when it is submitted.

+()1.
+Requested action (new, delete, moratorium); changes to specific courses must be submitted on

+separate Routine Change Form

+() 2.
+Rationale

+() 3.
+Educational objectives

+() 4.
+For whom planned

+( ) 5.
+Program description

+() 6.
+Requirements

-) 1.)
-2.)
-3.)
-4.)
-5.)
-6.)
-7. Requested action (new, revise, delete); changes to specific courses must be submitted or Routine Change Form Rationale Educational objectives For whom planned Program description Requirements Catalog text (include complete concentration/minor requirements as they are to be publicatalog) Implementation date Consultation with other departments
+()7.
+Catalog text (include complete concentration/minor requirements as they are to be published in catalog)

-Signat ure: Date:

-(Department Head/Dean)
+() 8.
+Implementation date

+( ) 9.
+Consultation with other departments